jjrobledo/Drizzly-Weather-Forecasts/readme.md

 ## Getting Started

-To get started click [here](https://incredible-moxie-3b2afc.netlify.app/) and type in a location using one of the following formats - "New York", "New York, NY", "Toronto, ON, CA".
+To get started click [here](https://incredible-moxie-3b2afc.netlify.app/) and type in a location using one of the following formats: "New York", "New York, NY", "Toronto, ON, CA".

 ## Future Enhancements